shazz/blync4CI/README.md

 Then, using your favorite CI engine (Jenkins,...), simply call the REST interface for success (green) or failed (red) build.

-This code is reusing Blynux (https://github.com/ticapix/blynux) and soem code from Bhijeet Rastogi (http://www.google.com/profiles/abhijeet.1989).
+This code is reusing Blynux (https://github.com/ticapix/blynux) and the tiny HTTP server from Bhijeet Rastogi (http://www.google.com/profiles/abhijeet.1989).
 Thanks them.

+So quite useless but funny, you can't hide your failed build :)

 *Disclaimer*: This is some very old code I quickly throw some years ago (2014 ?) and published to github on request of people really using it :)